fuzzylogicxx/fuzzylogic/posts/my-git-cheatsheet.md

 While it’s a good idea to `rebase` _before_ making a <abbr title="Pull Request">PR</abbr>, <strong>don’t use it after making a PR</strong> because from that point on the branch is _public_ and rebasing a public branch can cause problems for collaborators on the branch.

-Rebuild your feature branch’s changes on top of master
+Rebuild your feature branch’s changes on top of master:

 ``` bash
 git checkout master
 git pull origin master